vegaprotocol/specs/protocol/0004-AMND-amends.md

 `Bids: 100@1000 GTC (OrderID V0000000001-0000000001)`

-If we send the following amendOrder:
+If we send the following `amendOrder`:

 ```json
 amendOrder{ orderID:"V0000000001-0000000001",